Student Code of Conduct

 9.5 All members of the board must be in good standing with the University.

-9.6 The Director of Student Life and Services may remove a Board member for justifiable cause.
-A Board member may appeal their removal to the Vice President of Student Affairs.
+9.6 The Senior Director of Student Services & Judicial Affairs may remove a Board member for justifiable cause.
+A Board member may appeal their removal to the Vice President for Student Affairs.

-9.7 If a Board member resigns, cannot serve, or is removed from office, the Director of Student Life and Services will select one of the alternates to fill the vacancy.
+9.7 If a Board member resigns, cannot serve, or is removed from office, the Senior Director of Student Services & Judicial Affairs will select one of the alternates to fill the vacancy.

 10. Hearing Procedures

 The following procedural guidelines shall be applicable in disciplinary hearings: